underground-software/kdlp.underground.software/md/course/fall2023/assignments/setup.md

 ### What to submit:
 * Generate a patchset from your commit and cover letter.
-* Send the patchset to the mailing list.
+* Send the patchset to introductions@kdlp.underground.software.

 [Submission Guidelines](../policies/submission_guidelines.md)